Codebrahma/serverless-gatsby/content/blog/python-eve-mongodb-serverless-aws-rest-api.md

 description: 'Learn how to build and deploy a Serverless REST API using Python EVE and MongoDB'
 date: '2017-04-04'
 thumbnail: 'https://cloud.githubusercontent.com/assets/20538501/24419938/9ed1b9f0-13b6-11e7-8531-66a49808d338.png'
-layout: Post
 authors:
     - NareshSurisetty
 gitLink: /2017-04-04-python-eve-mongodb-serverless-aws-rest-api.md
 ---
 <img align="right" src="http://python-eve.org/_static/eve-sidebar.png">

 Hi, I'm Naresh Surisetty, an enthusiastic Python developer based in India.
 I'm especially interested in developing scalable apps in the cloud - a main reason I'm drawn to experimenting with serverless architecture.
 In this post I'll share a Serverless project using [Python EVE](http://python-eve.org/) and [MongoDB](https://docs.mongodb.com/).

 > **What is Python EVE?** Python EVE is an open source Python REST API framework.
 Python EVE allows for [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) (Hypermedia As The Engine Of Application State), and includes pagination support, support for multiple content types (JSON, XML, plain text, ...), if-Match/ETag and MongoDB GridFS.

 # Get Started Progamming